How To Fix The Bike Chain That Keeps Coming Off (Detailed Anwer)

 Due to prolonged use, the chain gets stretched or worn out with time.
 You can easily recognize the chain being stretched if the chain is falling from the front chainrings when you pedal fast and hard.

 A special tool called Ruler is used to check the health of the chain.
 If it’s stretched then you may need to replace it to stop it from falling.
-Recommended replacement of the bike chains is 1000 to 2500 miles for smooth operations.
+The recommended replacement of the bike chains is 1000 to 2500 miles for smooth operations.

 2. Drivetrain Parts Not Compatible